The Man Who Was Better Than Cristiano Ronaldo

 Aside from the obvious hype of an Atlético vs. Flamengo match back then, the media and fans also hyped this semi-final because it meant the chance for Renato Gaúcho to show to legendary head coach Telê Santana what he had missed in 1986.
 Although the player publicly denied the intent to do it, it was impossible not to associate the cut from the World Cup and this game. ***SPOILER if you want to watch the 1st leg*** Flamengo approached this match playing for any draw, while a simple victory for Atlético Mineiro would be enough for the home team ***SPOILER if you want to watch the 1st leg***.

-Atlético Mineiro had the best campaign during the regular season and came to the play-offs confident that they would finally eliminate their archrival for the first time ever, and, as it’s possible to notice in a specific moment during the match, the fans were already on their limit waiting for this to happen.
+Atlético Mineiro had the best campaign during the regular season and came to the play-offs confident that they would eliminate their archival for the second time in a row, and, as it’s possible to notice in a specific moment during the match, the fans weren’t willing to accept anything different.

 They featured the 1982 World Cup All-Star Luizinho, the Atlético legend João Leite, the fast and skilled Sérgio Araújo and the veteran Guarani legend Renato Frederico, one of the most talented Brazilians in the early 1980s and a member of the 1982 WC squad.
 Of course, they also had the great Telê Santana commanding them.